 Note: International students are not permitted to register as students-at-large, nor are they eligible for financial aid.

 Stop Out/Readmission Policy

-Admitted graduate students in good standing who stop out for one or two semesters (excluding summer terms) must call their program director for more information and next steps.
+Admitted graduate students in good standing who stop out for less than three consecutive semesters must call their program director for more information and next steps.